tricorder-observability/grafana/docs/sources/setup-grafana/installation/_index.md

 ## Supported databases

 Grafana requires a database to store its configuration data, such as users, data sources, and dashboards.
-The exact requirements depend on the size of the Grafana installation and features used.
+The exact requirements depend on the size of the Tricorder installation and features used.

 Grafana supports the following databases: